Skip to content

 Local MCP is an approach where the MCP server starts up on your local machine.

 The AI app (the Host) and the MCP server communicate via standard I/O (stdio) — a mechanism where programs exchange text by reading from and writing to their input and output streams.
-Both processes run on the same machine.
+The official MCP documentation describes stdio as a transport for direct communication between local processes on the same machine.[1]

 Your Computer